Vets-Who-Code/Prework/modules/command-line-basics.md

 - In Windows: `rmdir /S NameOfDirectory`

 &emsp;
-## ✨ The Code Editor: Your Creative Playground
+## :sparkles: The Code Editor: Your Creative Playground

 Now that you've got the hang of the command line, let's introduce you to your trusty sidekick: the code editor.
 An Integrated Development Environment (IDE) is your go-to software for writing, debugging, and deploying code.
 Our favorite is Visual Studio Code.
 [Download it here](https://code.visualstudio.com/) and supercharge it with our [VetsWhoCode Extension Pack](https://marketplace.visualstudio.com/items?itemName=VetsWhoCode.vetswhocode-extension-pack).

 &emsp;
-## 🌐 Browser Matters
+## :globe_with_meridians: Browser Matters

 We recommend using Google Chrome for its powerful developer tools.
 [Download it here](https://www.google.com/chrome/) and embark on your web development journey.

 &emsp;
-## 🐙 Git and GitHub: The Developer's Playground
+## :octocat: Git and GitHub: The Developer's Playground

 Git and GitHub are essential for collaboration and version control.
 Here's how to get started: